 HA does a very good job of absorbing water as I said before so what we hope to achieve from applying the HA topically is a reduction, albeit shorter lasting than an injectable, in the appearance of fine lines and a general improvement in hydration levels.
 But a word of warning here to those of you with dry skin (like me).
 This is fine and works well when humidity levels are high, when there is plenty of water in the air around us.
 That water in the air is the water that the HA will attract and hold onto.
 However, if it is cold and you have the heating on in your car/home then there is little water there externally for the HA to absorb.
 This can result in a drying effect in your skin, the exact opposite of what we are after.
 Very often people don’t realise that the dry, red, sensitive patches may be because of the combination of over use of their HA product and excessive heat/lack of water in the environment.

 This is why I would advise (1) those with dry skin to reduce their usage of Hyaluronic Acid during the winter months.
 It works better for those with oily skin during the winter months.
+If you have oily prone skin then a HA serum doesn’t need to be followed with a moisturiser in the summer months when conditions may exacerbate the oiliness.
 And (2) if you use a HA serum follow it with a moisturiser to help seal in the serum and also provide a source of water for the HA serum to absorb.
 This applys to those with dry skin and combination but those with oily skin can do without the moisturiser.
 One tip: if your skin feels tight after applying the serum then it is a sign that your skin is dry, reduce the use of the serum and/or follow with a moisturiser.
 (3) Once the warmer months return you can bring back the serum into your routine twice a day if you have dry skin.
 It really does work at its best then, giving a lovely glow and smoothing effect to your skin.

 The Moisturising Cream also encorporates Hyaluronic Acid to complement and enhance the effect of the HA Serum if you have applied that first.
 We buy purified water and use that in the manufacture all of our products (some companies use tap water) as it was important to me that the water was as pure and free of pollutants and toxins as possible when it acts as our main delivery system for our beneficial active ingredients into your skin.